Jon Ludwig - Unreal Engine Tech Art Portfolio

 Fangs - Hidden Leaf Games

-The character team on Fangs heavily preferred a hand-drawn, non-PBR texture pipeline.
+The character team on Fangs heavily preferred a hand-drawn and non-PBR texture pipeline.
 By contrast, the environment team worked within a fully PBR material pipeline.
 Due to this pipeline conflict I took it upon myself, after consulting with my tech art lead, to create a "PBR-Lite" shader for the characters.
 The result was an unlit, LdotN-shadowed material that used all of the ORM maps already created for the characters, but also allowed shadows to be defined as a blend between a diffuse-light and diffuse-shadow texture.

 Here the PBR rendered result on the Right is compared to the unlit PBR-Lite material on the left, settings tweaked to match as closely as possible, using a darkened copy of the diffuse map for the shadow map.